tariqulislamrahat/shomoy/readme.md

 ## Features

-- Upload and parse `.xlsx` files from Google Forms
+- Fetch and parse data from published Google Sheets (CSV format)
 - Filter by day, multiple time slots, and search query
 - Visual availability indicators (free all day, partially free, busy all day)
 - Detailed student modal with full weekly schedule grid
-- Local data persistence across sessions
+- Local data caching across sessions
-- Replace or clear data via settings
+- Refresh or clear data via settings
 - Fully responsive (desktop and mobile)
-- Minimal dependencies (only SheetJS from CDN)
+- Minimal dependencies (SheetJS and PapaParse from CDN)

 ## How It Works

 1. Club members submit their class schedules (busy times) via a Google Form.
-2. Responses are exported as an Excel file.
+2. Responses are collected in a Google Sheet.
-3. The coordinator uploads the file to SHOMOY.
+3. The sheet is published to the web as CSV (File > Share > Publish to web > Choose sheet > CSV).
-4. The app converts class time ranges into busy hourly slots.
+4. The app fetches the CSV data automatically on load.
+5. It converts class time ranges into busy hourly slots, skipping irrelevant columns like Timestamp and screenshot uploads.
-5. Filtering shows only students who are free during all selected slots on the chosen day.
+6. Filtering shows only students who are free during all selected slots on the chosen day.

-## Required Excel Format
+## Required Google Sheet Format

-The Excel file must have columns in this exact order:
+The Google Sheet must have columns in this exact order (from Google Forms):

+1. Timestamp (ignored)
-1. Name
+2. Your Name
-2. Student ID
+3. Student ID
-3. Phone Number
+4. Phone Number
-4. Department
+5. Department
-5. Sunday
+6. Sunday
+7. Upload a screenshot from your portal (ignored)
-6. Monday
+8. Monday
-7. Tuesday
+9. Tuesday
-8. Wednesday
+10. Wednesday
-9. Thursday
+11. Thursday

 Each day column should contain class times (when the student is busy), for example: